Patterson-Sullivan theory for Anosov subgroups

-Let $G$ be a noncompact real semisimple Lie group, $X = G/K$ be the associated symmetric space and $\G$ be a $\tmod$-Anosov subgroup of $G$.
+Let $G$ be a noncompact real semisimple Lie group, $X = G/K$ be the associated symmetric space and $\G$ be a {\em $\tmod$-Anosov} subgroup of $G$.
 We will be assuming several conditions on $G$ and $X$; they are labeled as ``assumption'' in Section \ref{sec:gp}.
-We consider two types of $G$-invariant (pseudo-)metrics on $X$, namely, one is the Riemannian metric of the symmetric space $X$ and the other one is Finslerian.
-The critical exponents of $\G$ with respect to these two metrics, denoted by $\dR$ and $\dF$, respectively, are defined in the usual fashion, i.e., as the exponents of convergence of associated Poincar\'e series (see Section \ref{sec:CE}).
-Using the classical construction of Patterson, we define a {\em $\G$-invariant conformal density} on the flag limit set of $\G$ (see Section \ref{sec:CD}).
+We consider two types of $G$-invariant (pseudo-)metrics on $X$, namely, one is a $G$-invariant Riemannian metric $\dr$ of the symmetric space $X$, and the other one is a $G$-invariant Finsler distance $d_\tb$ which depends on the choice of a direction $\tb$ in the Weyl chamber (see Section \ref{sec:CE}).
+The {\em critical exponents} of $\G$ with respect to these two metrics, denoted by $\dR$ and $\dF$, respectively, are defined in the usual fashion, i.e., as the exponents of convergence of an associated {\em Poincar\'e series} (see Section \ref{sec:CE}).
+Using the classical construction of Patterson, we define a {\em $\G$-invariant $\tb$-conformal density} on the flag limit set of $\G$ (see Section \ref{sec:CD}).

-Throughout this paper, the Finsler metric is given more emphasis than its Riemannian counterpart.
-For example, the construction of the above mentioned Patterson-Sullivan density is carried out in terms of the Finsler metric.
+Throughout this paper, the Finsler metric $d_\tb$ is given more emphasis than its Riemannian counterpart.
+For example, the construction of the above mentioned Patterson--Sullivan density is carried out in terms of the Finsler metric.
 The main reason for this choice is that Finsler metrics reflect the asymptotic geometry of $\G$ better than the Riemannian metric.

-We should note that many of the results in this paper are often proven for more general classes of discrete subgroups of $G$ with the hope that the results may be useful, for instance, in the study of {\em relatively Anosov subgroups}.\footnote{Relatively Anosov subgroups are recent extension by Kapovich-Leeb (\cite{relmorse}) of the class of geometrically finite groups into the higher rank.} Regarding Anosov subgroups, the main results of this paper are summarized below.
+In fact, an interesting feature of $d_\tb$ (for suitably chosen $\tb$) is that the orbits of Anosov subgroups in $X$ are Gromov-hyperbolic spaces when equipped with $d_\tb$.
+See Corollary \ref{cor:hypano}.

-Let $\smod$ be a maximal simplex in the Tits building of $X$, $\i:\smod\ra\smod$ be the opposition involution, $\tmod$ be an $\i$-invariant face of $\smod$, $P$ be the maximal parabolic subgroup of $G$ that stabilizes $\tmod$, and $\Ft = G/P$ be the partial flag manifold associated to the face $\tmod$ (see Subsection \ref{sec:boundary}).
+Let $\smod$ be a maximal simplex in the Tits building of $X$, $\i:\smod\ra\smod$ be the opposition involution, $\tmod$ be an $\i$-invariant face of $\smod$, $P$ be the maximal parabolic subgroup of $G$ that stabilizes $\tmod$, and $\Ft = G/P$ be the partial flag manifold associated to the face $\tmod$.
+We fix an {\em $\iota$-invariant type}\footnote{Most of our main results are still valid without the assumption that $\tb$ is $\iota$-invariant; see the remark after Theorem \ref{mainB}.} $\tb\in \mr{int}(\tmod)$.